Emotional Abuse

 “But you said last week…” has no argument value in their distorted world.
 Just like that odd uncle that continually changes the rules of chess so he can beat his ten year old nephew, the emotional abuser changes truths, confusing normal negotiations, learning, and the ability to adapt.
 The abusers hold the cards, defining right and wrong, and shifting them as they see fit.
 Gaslighting is a primary tool in this arsenal of confusion.

-Author Victoria Summit describes gaslighting as when “someone manipulates reality to suit his or her own personal needs and convinces the other person that the gaslighter’s version of events is true when the gaslightee often knows it isn’t but wants to please the gaslighter and before long, the sense of true reality and trust of “self” become eroded” (2013.
-Location 211).
+Author Victoria Summit describes a gaslighter as someone who “manipulates reality to suit his or her own personal needs and convinces the other person that the gaslighter’s version of events is true when the gaslightee often knows it isn’t but wants to please the gaslighter and before long, the sense of true reality and trust of ‘self’ become eroded” (Summit, 2013).

 Emotional Blackmail